lhug/advent-of-code/README.md

 This contains my implementations for advent of code.

+## 2024, Day 4, phase two

+After much, MUCH overthinking on how to solve this, I finally got hung up on a wrong solution.
+Not only did I di the correct thing, which is finding the diagonal MASes, I did not read, but interpret the assignment.
+And as X-MAS is basically CROSS-MAS, I took the straight X-MAS as well.

+I spent roughly 30 Minutes figuring out what was wrong, until I finally re-read the instructions.
+This could have been so much easier ^^

 ## 2024, Day 4, phase one

 I hate grids.
 But, I managed.
 Most likely overcomplicated things a lot.